MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-arc-resource-bridge-windows-server.md

 ---

-### Generate YAML file for static IP-based Azure Arc Resource Bridge, VLAN, and proxy settings with certificate-based authentication
+To generate a YAML file for static IP-based Azure Arc Resource Bridge, VLAN, and proxy settings with certificate-based authentication:

 ### [Windows Server](#tab/powershell)